Hanoi Travel Guide: 16 Best Things to Do, Transport Tips, and Must-See Attractions

 There are not 10,000 of ways to get to Hanoi, but 3 ways: plane, train, or bus!

 Whether you arrive by domestic or international flight, you will arrive at the city’s only airport, Noi Bai International Airport, located just north of Hanoi.
 It is about 30kms away from the city centre.
-It should be noted that from India, flights into Hanoi are on average reasonably inexpensive from India.

 A Delhi-Hanoi ticket costs between 200 US dollars on average.
 To pay less for your tickets, it is best to book them well in advance.